duguyue100/NSC-GPU-GUIDE/User-Guide.md

 He will share the calendar to you.

 + You can only use the machine if you booked it.
-Otherwise, the current user has the right of terminate your program without consulting with you.
+Otherwise, the current user has the right of terminating your program without consulting with you.

 + Generally, you can still do some low-cost jobs when there is someone using the machine.
 But please consult with them.